fmoo/react-typeahead/README.md

 #### props.allowCustomValues

-Type: `boolean`
+Type: `number`

-If true, custom tags can be added without a matching typeahead selection
+If 1, custom tags can be added without a matching typeahead selection

 ### Typeahead ([Exposed Component Functions][reactecf])